 Are you interested in learning about non-analogous art?
 If so, come listen to Paul Cole, European Patent Attorney and Bournemouth University Professor speak about this topic at this lunchtime seminar, from 12:00 pm – 1:00 pm in room 282.
 Hosted by the Patent Law Forum (PLF).

-Please join Dean Broderick and Franklin Pierce Center for IP Director Mary Wong at the annual Alumni Reception in conjunction with the AIPLA Annual Meeting.
+Please join the Dean and Franklin Pierce Center for IP Director Mary Wong at the annual Alumni Reception in conjunction with the AIPLA Annual Meeting.
 This year the reception will be on Thursday evening from 5:30 - 7:30 pm at the Black Fox Lounge in the heart of Dupont Circle at 1723 Connecticut Ave NW.

 The Social Justice Institute's Public Policy Forum Series continues with "A Conversation with Congressman Charlie Bass."
 This event is open to UNH School of Law community, including students, alumni, faculty and staff and will be held from 12:30 pm – 1:30 pm in room 205.